Ninnat/ninnat.github.io/_drafts/2016-09-xx-lagrangian.md

 title: Lagrangian
 subtitle:
 ---
-Much of the progress in 20th century physics culminating in the standard model of fundamental forces relies on the principle of least action and the Lagrangian formulation of physics.
+Much of the progress in 20th century physics culminating in the standard model of fundamental forces relies on the principle of stationary action and the Lagrangian formulation of physics.
 But Lagrangian is often taught as a crank to turn to solve problems.

 Take a mechanical example with a conservative force, the Lagrangian is postulated to be the kinetic energy $T$ minus the potential energy $V$:
 $$